any-docs/css/content/guides/animations/using/index.md

 }
 ```

 This code, too, is very simple.
-It looks at the {{domxref("event.type")}} to determine which kind of animation event occurred, then adds an appropriate note to the {{HTMLElement("ul")}} (unordered list) we're using to log these events.
+It looks at the `event.type` to determine which kind of animation event occurred, then adds an appropriate note to the {{HTMLElement("ul")}} (unordered list) we're using to log these events.

 The output, when all is said and done, looks something like this: